sweetest-framework/sweetest/README.md

     /**
      * [LoginViewModel] can only be used as real instance in tests, as there is no other dependency
      * that uses it as a mock.
-Here we tell the framework explicitly how the dependency is
+Here we tell the framework explicitly how the dependency is provided (or initialized).
-     * initialized.
      */
     dependency realOnly initializer { LoginViewModel(instanceOf()) }